Evan Engram Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 Recent Performances

-- Against the Eagles last week, Engram was targeted five times and racked up 17 yards on four receptions while scoring one touchdown.
+- Engram put together a 17-yard performance against the Eagles last week on four catches while being targeted five times and scoring one touchdown.

-- During his last three games, Engram's nine receptions have turned into 58 yards (19.3 ypg) and one touchdown.
-He's been targeted 14 times.
+- Engram has reeled in nine passes (on 14 targets) for 58 yards (19.3 per game) and one touchdown over his last three outings.

 Engram's New York Teammates